www.positive-palmistry.com

 Ridge lines (or ridges): The raised portions of the patterns found in the palmar surfaces of the hands and fingers and the soles of the feet.

-High degree of ATD angle: If the ATD angle is more than 45 degrees; it is associated with heart defect, congenital heart disease or genetic disorder.
+High degree of ATD angle: If the ATD angle is more than 45 degrees; it is associated with a heart defect, congenital heart disease or genetic disorder.

-Ridge counts: This is a count of the number of ridges that cross a straight line, drawn between the tri-radius and the canter of the pattern.
-Broken ridge lines: Medical significance related high level of stress.
+Ridge counts: This is a count of the number of ridges that cross a straight line, drawn between the tri-radius and the centre of the pattern.
+Broken ridge lines: Medical significance related to the high level of stress. |

 Copyright © 2018 www.positive-palmistry.com - All Rights Reserved.